Keynotes • March 23, 2018

 Steve Jobs was neurotic.
 Elon Musk, a visionary, is neurotic.
 He’s going on and on about A.I. and most of the world doesn’t care.
 He’s bothered by that.
 Gifted children, for those of you who were or who knew one, one of the greatest science is that he’s always depressed.
 Gifted kids are bothered by a lot of stuff that they shouldn’t be bothered by.

-And then he has to pour himself to something that matters, for this life to matter.
+And then he has to pour himself into something that matters, for this life to matter.
 Another one is it’s a guy who laughs at all kinds of weird shit.
 So, you’re starting to see this right?
 I don’t have to get into how to identify gifted people, but the artist has trouble holding it together, of living the lie, but the average person lives a lie.

 Why do some suffering?
 Why perpetuate stupidity?
 I’m trying to get out of that.
 Meeting the 4D was part of that, getting out of that, going there and hearing the truth.
 So, the average person lives the lie of his life.
 For the artist though, the creative work is done under compulsion.
 And we give creative people a social licence to be obsessed, we think that’s cool.
 Well, now it is.